anildwarepo/CustomerChurnPredictionWorkshop/README.md

 Use the automl_amlsdkv2_training.ipynb to kickoff a AutoML training job on AML.

+### Scoring using local compute

+use the automl_amlsdkv2_score_bestmodel_local.ipynb to run a scoring job on local.

-### Scoring
+### Scoring using remote compute

-use the automl_amlsdkv2_score_bestmodel.ipynb to run a scoring job on both local and compute cluster.
+use the automl_amlsdkv2_score_bestmodel_compute_cluster.ipynb to run a scoring job on compute cluster.